chengsly/V2D/tutorial_finemapping.md

 This tutorial uses European LD scores and is appropriate for European-ancestry GWAS.
 Other ancestries require matched LD and reference files.

 ## Requirements
-- Download Reference Files and Scripts from the V2Dx tutorial [https://github.com/chengsly/V2D/blob/main/tutorial.md].
+- Download Reference Files and Scripts from the [V2Dx tutorial](tutorial.md).

 - R 4.4 or later
 - R libraries data.table R.utils optparse zoo